fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ---
-title: "How to securely expose Plex from behind CGNAT using Tailscale and a free Oracle VM"
+title: "How to securely expose Plex from behind CGNAT for library sharing using Tailscale and a free Oracle VM"
-description: "I wrote before about securely exposing Plex for external access, but my previous solution relied on Cloudflare Tunnel and it was technically against their TOS.
-So I switched to using a Oracle VM on their free-tier, connecting it to my home network with Tailscale, and exposing Plex via reverse proxy.
+description: "I wrote before about securely exposing Plex for sharing your library, but my previous solution relied on Cloudflare Tunnel and it was technically against their TOS.
+So I switched to using a Oracle VM on their free-tier, connecting it to my home network with Tailscale, and exposing Plex via reverse proxy on the VM.
 It works like a charm!"
 pubDate: 2024-09-03
 updatedDate: 2025-05-18
 tags: